albacoretuna/sayitlikeme/README.md

 ## Mongoose instructions from
 https://scotch.io/tutorials/using-mongoosejs-in-node-js-and-mongodb-applications

-## Should we swtich to neDB?
-NeDB is a simple embedded data store that can be used instead of MongoDB in small apps.
-Benefit of using that is easier project setup as no mongodb will be needed.

 ## Routing
 Requirements
-  * all sayitlike.me/twitterHandle, need to be routed to app/index.html
+  * all sayitlike.me/twitterHandle, returns to app/index.html
-  * all sayitlike.me/api-/twitterHandle, need to return JSON, containging user info
+  * all sayitlike.me/api-/twitterHandle, returns JSON, containging user info
   * all static files need to be served from /public as such
+  * /api-/add => user registration form
+  * /api-/update => update user in db